 When you join a company, you’re joining a team, a social organism, a family unit.
 We are social animals who inherently want to be part of something where we feel valued and to which we can contribute.
 Work is such a large and important part of our lives.
 Going for a coffee, socializing with colleagues or out for lunch; these activities were an important part of our daily ritual.
 That social connectedness fosters team spirit and company culture, so how do we rally the troops and replicate that in the modern remote workspace?

-As we move to the post pandemic world, much has been written about the new normal.
-While opinions vary, consensus is that the Modern Workspace and the experience of work has dramatically changed.
+As we move to the post-pandemic world, much has been written about the new normal.
+While opinions vary, the consensus is that the Modern Workspace and the experience of work have dramatically changed.

 If you would like to talk more about how you can better prepare yourself or your organization for the new world of work, please reach out at any time.
 I would love to discuss it with you.